EDUCBA

 Solution:

-In the above, it can be seen that there is only one value in black which is independent and needs to be estimated.
-Once that value is estimated, then the remaining three values can be derived easily based on the constraints.
+In the above, it can be seen that there is only one independent value in black that needs to be estimated.
+Once that value is estimated, the remaining three values can be easily derived based on the constraints.
 Therefore,

 Degrees of Freedom is calculated using the formula given below